* Who is qualified to enter the American School of Symptometry?

 - specialize in a field that is in high demand in his/her local community.

 A Certificate in General Symptometrics (PCG) allows one to:

 - assist a Doctor of Symptometry (DSym) as a symptometric technician.

 * When should I apply?

 Apply as soon as you are ready.
 Ideally this should be after you have completed the prerequisite courses found by CLICKING HERE.

 *How do I apply?

-Enrolling in ASoS is easy.
-When you successfully complete two sessions of the Disease Prevention & Healthy Longevity Certificate Program you are eligible to enroll in any of the degrees offered by ASoS.
-If you currently work in the health field as a health practitioner, you are eligible to enroll in ASoS after successfully completing one session of the Disease Prevention & Healthy Longevity Certificate Program.
+When you successfully complete the prerequisite courses, along with the Disease Prevention & Healthy Longevity Certificate Program you are eligible to enroll in any of the degrees offered by ASoS.

 Here is the process for enrolling;